Home

 Sisal, jute, coconut (coir), hemp and ramie all have characteristics that are like that of cotton.
 Generally, it is safe to clean rugs made of these materials with any of the rug cleaning methods.
 As with other rugs, it is best to dry the rug quickly, without using excess heat.

-Select any desired aspect (style, color, material, size, etc.) and narrow it down, one option at a time, until you have a rug that's just right for you!
+Click the link above - then go to "Rug Finder" in the menu under "Rugs."
+Select any desired aspect (style, color, material, size).
+Narrow it down, one option at a time, until you have a rug that's just right for you!